Google Business Profile Optimisation:

 Manage Reviews Proactively

-According to consumer behaviour research, 93% of consumers expect businesses responding to reviews promptly.
-According to trust research, businesses responding to reviews are 1.7 times more trustworthy than those ignoring feedback.
+Consumer behaviour research, 93% of consumers expect businesses responding to reviews promptly.
+Businesses responding to reviews are 1.7 times more trustworthy than those ignoring feedback.

-Encourage reviews: According to review strategy guidance, implement simple processes inviting satisfied customers to share feedback on Google.
+Encourage reviews: Implement simple processes inviting satisfied customers to share feedback on Google.
 Don’t offer incentives (violates policies), but make the process easy by sending direct review links.

-Respond to every review: According to platform best practices, reply to positive reviews thanking customers.
+Respond to every review: Reply to positive reviews thanking customers.
 Respond to negative reviews professionally.
 Acknowledge concerns and, where appropriate, offer a clear resolution.
 Never argue or become defensive—public responses demonstrate professionalism to potential customers reading them.

-Aim for consistent new reviews: According to ranking factors, regular recent reviews signal active, trustworthy businesses.
-According to specialists, businesses receiving reviews consistently outrank those with many old reviews but nothing recent.
+Aim for consistent new reviews: Regular recent reviews signal active, trustworthy businesses.
+Businesses receiving reviews consistently outrank those with many old reviews but nothing recent.

 Use Google Posts Regularly

-According to engagement specialists, think of Google Posts as mini social media updates appearing directly in search results.
-According to profile optimisation guides, use posts to share:
+Engagement specialists, think of Google Posts as mini social media updates appearing directly in search results.
+Profile optimisation guides, use posts to share:

-According to platform behaviour, posts expire after seven days, requiring regular updates.
-According to activity signals, businesses posting consistently demonstrate active engagement, improving rankings.
+Posts expire after seven days, requiring regular updates.
+Businesses posting consistently demonstrate active engagement, improving rankings.

 Enable Messaging and Q&A

-According to platform features, the messaging function lets customers reach you instantly through your profile.
-According to user behaviour, many customers prefer messaging over phone calls for initial enquiries.
+The messaging function lets customers reach you instantly through your profile.
+Many customers prefer messaging over phone calls for initial enquiries.

-The Q&A feature according to optimisation strategies allows addressing common concerns proactively.
+The Q&A feature Optimisation strategies allows addressing common concerns proactively.
 Monitor questions regularly and provide helpful answers.
-According to specialists, seed Q&A sections with common customer questions you answer yourself, creating valuable content for future visitors.
+Seed Q&A sections with common customer questions you answer yourself, creating valuable content for future visitors.

 The Current Local SEO Landscape